traditional foods program

-Utah Diné Bikéyah is excited to announce the launch of its Traditional Foods Program directed by Cynthia Wilson, a Navajo Tribal member from Monument Valley, UT.
+The Traditional Foods Program was founded and originally directed by Cynthia Wilson, a Navajo Tribal member from Monument Valley, UT.
 She is of the Folded Arms People clan and born for the Towering House clan.
 Cynthia holds a Masters of Science degree in Nutrition from the University of Utah.

-The Traditional Foods Program will play an important role in helping UDB further its mission to preserve and protect the cultural and natural resources of ancestral Native American lands and bring healing to the Earth.
-Cynthia hopes to practice dietetics that strengthens traditional food cultures and promotes indigenous food preservation among Tribes living adjacent to the Bears Ears National Monument.
+The Traditional Foods Program plays an important role in helping UDB further its mission to preserve and protect the cultural and natural resources of ancestral Native American lands and bring healing to the Earth.
+The program hopes to practice dietetics that strengthens traditional food cultures and promotes indigenous food preservation among Tribes living adjacent to the Bears Ears National Monument.

 No matter where you go in the world, cultural food traditions are deeply rooted and spiritually connected to the land and all living beings.
 Food brings us together as families, as communities, and as nations.
 For Native Americans, what we eat ties us to Mother Earth, to Father Sky, and to all beings who make up our shared home.
 Traditional foods literally shape who we are as people by giving us life, and elevating our happiness, nourishment and gratitude for all that surrounds us.